 Step into the ancient world of the Middle East on a two-week journey that combines the highlights of Israel and Jordan.
 Discover life in Jerusalem on a dual-perspective walking tour with Israeli and Palestinian guides, explore the Roman ruins of Jerash, ride through the desert on a 4x4, and venture into the awesome and ancient city of Petra.
 Connect with the past while glimpsing contemporary life in this incredible region.

 Arrive at any time.
 Arrival transfer included.

 Enjoy a second exclusively designed dual-narrative tour of Bethlehem with Israeli and Palestinian guides.
 Visit Manger Square and the Church of the Nativity.
 Walk through a nearby Palestinian refugee camp and then head to a local Palestinian family's home for a cooking class and lunch.
-Later, visit Herodion, a hill fortress built by Herod the Great.

 Visit the Mt. of Beatitudes, for gorgeous views of the Sea of Galilee and visit the church that was built atop this hill, where Jesus is believed to have delivered his “Sermon on the Mount” speech.
 Continue to the ruins of Capernaum, where Jesus lived and preached, and where many apostles, including Peter, made their home.
 Learn about the lives of Israeli Arabs on the way to Nazareth, where we visit the Basilica of the Annunciation, one of the largest churches in the Middle East.